 On-the-ground habitat restoration is a critical element of the Estuary Partnership's Management Plan for the Lower Columbia River.
-Habitat restoration projects remove dikes, add large wood, plant thousands of native trees, create channel complexity, and implement a host of other on-the-ground actions to improve habitat for salmon and other species, and to establish functioning, self-sustaining habitat conditions.
+Habitat restoration projects remove dikes, add large wood, plant thousands of native trees, create channel complexity, and implement a host of other actions to improve habitat for salmon and other species, and to establish functioning, self-sustaining habitat conditions.

 Learn more about recent and upcoming Estuary Partnership on-the-ground habitat restoration projects!

 Fish passage and salmon habitat improvement in the Columbia River Gorge.

-Louisiana Swamp Restoration Project: A 35-acre restoration project west of Clatskanie, OR that reconnected the floodplain to Westport Slough, a Columbia River tributary.
+A 35-acre restoration project west of Clatskanie, Oregon that reconnected the floodplain to Westport Slough, a Columbia River tributary.

-Steigerwald Floodplain Restoration Project: A 900-acre restoration project near Washougal, Washington (in process).
+A 900-acre restoration project near Washougal, Washington (beginning summer 2019).